About Spark Lafayette-West Lafayette

-We’ve had local and Big Car staff on site every day to interact with visitors through interviews, surveys, pedestrian counts, and assisting with local artists’ programming.
-After the project is completed we’ll be able to show the impact Spark Lafayette-West Lafayette has had on activating public space and on local businesses.
-In addition to activating spaces in both cities to increase foot traffic and visitation to local businesses, we’ve started partnering with local businesses for the Spark Bucks program to draw visitors into Spark corridor businesses.
-Local businesses offer a “Spark Special”, that can be redeemed upon showing “Spark Bucks”, that can be picked up at Spark sites in Lafayette and West Lafayette.
+Local Spark and Big Car staff were on site every day to interact with visitors through interviews, surveys, pedestrian counts, and assisting with local artists’ programming.
+In addition to activating spaces in both cities to increase foot traffic and visitation to local businesses, we worked with city staffers to partner with local businesses for the Spark Bucks program, which helped draw visitors into Spark corridor businesses.
+Local businesses offered a “Spark Special” that could be redeemed upon showing “Spark Bucks” and picked up at Spark pop-up sites in Lafayette and West Lafayette.

 The project has provided opportunities for residents and visitors to enjoy the great public spaces and businesses already in their cities; to participate in creative activities; and to socialize with others as well as enjoy new experiences.